mrkaye97/bfcm-challenge-2024/README.md

 Method: The simplest thing I could think of:

 1. Estimate the year-over-year growth rate in email sends based on the average year-over-year growth rate for the days leading up to BFCM
-2. Use the previous year's series \* the forecasted growth rate
+2. Use the previous year's series times the forecasted growth rate
+3. Do it all in 45 lines of SQL with DuckDB

 ## Running this solution